Raising Meat Chickens at Home

 This post contains affiliate links.
 To view my affiliate disclaimer, click here.

 I’ve harvested and processed many types of meat animals.
 Heck, I even spent two years in college working in a meat science lab.
 All I did was harvest and process animals.
-Not to mention the animals that I have harvested and cleaned around the house with Michael.
+Not to mention the animals that I have harvested and cleaned around the house with my husband.

 Chickens had to be easy… right?